MikeLimaSierra/Nuclear.Net/docs/arguments/class_argument_collector.md

 ### GetSeparatedValues(Argument)

 Gets the separated values of a given `Argument`.
-If an argument does not contain values, the returned `List{String}` will be empty.
+If an argument does not contain values, the returned `List<String>` will be empty.
-If an argument contains only one value, the returned `List{String}` will contain one item.
+If an argument contains only one value, the returned `List<String>` will contain one item.

 #### Signature: